-A summarized comparison of the Authority's statements of revenues, expenses and changes in net assets for the years 2009 and 2008 follows:
+A summarized comparison of the Authority's statements of revenues, expenses and changes in net assets for the years 2010 and 2009 follows:

-Operational expenses were 9% less than budget estimates.
-Revenue was 1% greater than the budget estimate.
+Operational expenses were 17% greater than budget estimates.
+Revenue was 4% greater than the budget estimate.

-SOUTHWEST DELAWARE COUNTY MUNICIPAL AUTHORITY MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) DECEMBER 31, 2009
+SOUTHWEST DELAWARE COUNTY MUNICIPAL AUTHORITY MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) DECEMBER 31, 2010

-The following table compares fiscal year 2009 operations to fiscal year 2008 and reflects an improved financial condition.
-The Authority realized a reduction in operating expenses and an increase in operating income.
-The change in net income is a result of improved collection of the billed revenue.
+The following table compares fiscal year 2010 operations to fiscal year 2009 and reflects an improved financial condition.
+The Authority realized a reduction in operating expenses and operating income.
+The change in net income is a result of improved collection of the billed revenue and the decrease in operating expenses.

-The decrease in operational expense is a result of improved operations and was achieved despite increases in labor; sludge handling and employee benefit costs.
+The decrease in operational expense is a result of improved operations and was achieved despite increases in employee benefit costs, contractual services and maintenance.
 Some of the decrease can also be attributed to the normal purchasing cycle and a further reduction in contracted service costs.